HenrikSkog/cognition/README.md

 # Navigate to the cognition directory.
 cd cognition

-# Install dependencies without running tests.
-# This is required to run before tests to ensure all dependencies in all modules are installed.
+# Install dependencies and run tests in all modules.
-mvn clean install -DskipTests
+mvn clean install

-# Start Spring Boot on port for testing.
-cd api && mvn spring-boot:run -Dspring-boot.run.arguments=testmode

-# Run tests for all Maven modules.
-cd cognition && mvn test

-# Stop Spring Boot server running on port for testing
-lsof -t -i:3000 | xargs kill -9

 # Start Spring Boot server on port for application logic.
 cd api && mvn spring-boot:run